Kairaku [Ibaraki Brewery]

 Owner

-The name of their flagship sake, "Rairaku," comes from a line in the Analects of Confucius, a Chinese philosopher, that reads, "A friend comes from afar, is it not a joy?"
-While there are various interpretations of this phrase, it is said to mean "the greatest pleasure in life is sharing a drink and chatting with friends," and was chosen as a sake suitable for a drinking party.
-The sake is made using techniques handed down for 170 years, using sake rice and famous water grown in Hyogo Prefecture, primarily Yamadanishiki, a rice variety suited to sake brewing, as well as Gohyakumangoku and Hyogo Kitanishiki.
-From light and refreshing Daiginjo to Junmai Ginjo, which allows you to fully experience the umami of the rice, the sake ranges in a wide variety of flavors, all of which are rare and valuable precisely because they cannot be mass-produced.
-All of these sakes are renowned for pairing well with local Akashi seafood.
+The name of their flagship sake, "Rairaku," originates from a line in the Analects of Confucius, a Chinese philosopher: "Is it not a joy to have friends come from afar?"
+While there are various interpretations, it is generally understood to mean "the greatest pleasure in life is sharing drinks and conversation with friends," and the sake was named as such to reflect its suitability for drinking occasions.
+Made using sake rice varieties such as Yamada Nishiki, Gohyakumangoku, and Hyogo Kitanishiki, all sourced from Hyogo Prefecture, and pure water, the sake is brewed using techniques passed down for 170 years.
+From light and crisp Daiginjo to Junmai Ginjo that allows you to fully appreciate the umami of the rice, they offer a wide range of sakes with rare and valuable flavors precisely because they cannot be mass-produced.
+All of them are said to pair well with local Akashi seafood.

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.